 Why It Stands Out:

-- End-loaded swing weight amplifies exit velocity for players whose swing speed drives the extra mass.
+- End-loaded swing weight generates serious exit velocity for players with the bat speed to control it.

 π₯ Worth | 2025 | Bedlam Slowpitch Softball Bat | USSSA | 13.5" Barrel | Balanced | 2-Piece